-During the course you will follow lectures about vitality, demography and the healthcare system, and you will follow working groups in which you will learn to analyse a problem and to design a care innovation, in cocreation with older individuals.
+During the course you will follow lectures about vitality, demography and the healthcare system, and you will follow working groups in which you learn to analyse a problem and to design a care innovation, in cocreation with older individuals.

 At the end of the course, each student has designed an innovation that contributes to the vitality of older people.
 The student will present this innovation in a creative video pitch and will substantiate the evidence for this innovation in a written report.
 This class asks for a hands-on mentality.

 explain the current demographic trends in life expectancy and the consequences for the organisation of healthcare;

 to systematically analyse opportunities and challenges in healthcare settings and design innovations on the basis of this analysis;

 critically establish the value and applicability of innovations, taking the perspectives of older people into account;